LiaoPan/msqms/docs/source/quickstart/cmd.rst

     The device name associated with the quality reference file (e.g., `opm`, `squid`, etc.).
 This will be used to determine the filename of the YAML file (`<device_name>_quality_reference.yaml`).

 - `--quality_reference_file, -q <file_path>`
     The path to the quality reference YAML file that contains the new quality metrics.
-This file will be used to update the `<device_name>_quality_reference.yaml` file located in the OPMQC library.
+This file will be used to update the `<device_name>_quality_reference.yaml` file located in the MSQMs library.

 - `--overwrite, -w`
     If provided, the command will overwrite the existing quality reference file.
 Without this option, the tool will not update the file if it already exists.